 from the tribe of Asher 12,000, from the tribe of Naphtali 12,000, from the tribe of Manasseh 12,000, – Revelation 7:6

-The rich plain of Acre, and the fertile fiats between the mountain and the sea near Tyre and Sidon therefore remained in Phoenician hands.
+The rich plain of Acre and the fertile fiats between the mountain and the sea near Tyre and Sidon, therefore, remained in Phoenician hands.
 But the valleys breaking down westward and opening on the plains have always yielded fine crops of grain.
-Remains of an ancient oak forest still stand to the North of Carmel.
-The vine, the fig, the lemon and the orange flourish.
+Remains of an ancient oak forest still stands to the North of Carmel.
+The vine, the fig, the lemon, and the orange flourish.
 Olive trees abound, and the supplies of olive oil which to this day are exported from the district recall the word of Moses’ blessing, “Let him dip his foot in oil.”

 What We Can Learn From the Tribe of Asher in the Bible

 1) We need to be all in for God, not just when we feel like it.